 I felt led to come here.
 Work was more readily available there and I felt that I needed to physically be here to be available for interviews or work as soon as possible.
 Also, I'd be closer to Will.
 I won't lie, that was a factor.
 I knew that this relationship was lasting.
 Nonetheless, the best route to go to find work was through an employment agency.
 It was the fastest way and plus it was only temporary jobs so if I hated it, I wasn't bound to be there forever.
 I was ready to jump into the working world!

+However, the first assignment they gave me in January was TERRIBLE.
+It was a 6-8 week commitment at a company that sold candles that eliminate pet odor.
+The job you may ask?
+Cold calling vet clinics and pet stores and asking them to sample the candle.
+Now if you know me, you probably know that I hate talking on the phone.
+So to be soliciting these poor people on the phone was excruciating for me.
+I mean, we all hate those pesky salespeople that always call during the most inopportune time.
+Now I was one of them!
+Thankfully, the company only used me for 4 weeks, and while I was glad to be getting full time work and a paycheck, I knew I wouldn't miss that job at all.
 After that job ended, I was back to square one: job-searching again.
 But God is always faithful and somehow provided me another opportunity - a better, permanent job.
 Which leads me to where I am today.
 I have been working for an engineering firm for almost two months now and I love it.
 I serve as the manager of the office as well as the project assistant for two electrical engineers.
 I love the challenges of learning the engineering lingo as well as the technology and I am eternally grateful that these people gave me the chance.
 But more so than that, I see the trail that God has paved for me over the last year.
 It was a year of the highest of highs and the lowest of lows, but He pulled me through.
 I am now financially independent.
 I own a car, I pay rent for a 1 bedroom apartment, and I pay my own MasterCard bill every month.
 Yes, I've come a long way in the last year.